 Most of the beautiful images in this video were taken by Charley Brower.

 He is a past board member of the Native American Comprehensive Plan (NACP) for the United Methodist General Board of Discipleship.

-Learn more about Native American ministries and resources in the United Methodist Church.
-And about the Special Sunday offering for Native American ministries.
+Learn more about the Special Sunday offering for Native American ministries.